flyben97/Chemia/README.md

 ## Chapter 2: Five-Minute Quick Start

-Let's quickly experience the power of CRANE with a simple example.
+Let's quickly experience the power of CHEMIA with a simple example.

 ### 2.1 Prepare Your Data